-A lot happens in five decades.
-Thus our observations and formal studies of leaders and leadership (they're not the same things), allow us to draw some conclusions.
+A lot has happened in five decades.
+Thus our observations and formal studies of leaders and leadership (they're not the same things) allow us to draw some conclusions.

 What have we learned?

 ...
-Like vehicles from the auto industry, effective leaders (executives, managers, supervisors) come in all makes and models.
-Consistent performers offer an assortment of styles complemented by healthy dispositions.
+Like vehicles from the auto industry, influential leaders (executives, managers, supervisors) come in all makes and models.
+Likewise, consistent performers offer an assortment of styles complemented by healthy dispositions.

-Dynamic personalities make good copy but introverts make great leaders.
+Dynamic personalities make good cover stories, but introverts make great leaders.
 "They are calm, good listeners, don't like to micromanage, and tend to resist self-defeating impulses," according to a Great Place to Work analysis.

 ...
 Not far from any successful leader is an executive or administrative assistant who helped that person function well under tight deadlines.
-Assistants make an executive's promptness and preparedness possible by serving with a diverse set of skills.
+Assistants make an executive's promptness and preparedness possible by serving with diverse skills.
 The ones we met knew how to hold trust.

 ...
-A chief executive role is hard.
-From 2003 to 2013 about a quarter of CEO departures from Fortune 500 companies were involuntary, according to the Conference Board.
+A chief executive role is demanding.
+From 2003 to 2013, about a quarter of CEO departures from Fortune 500 companies was involuntary, according to the Conference Board.

 ...
 What contributes to any leaders' problems?
 Poor hiring decisions; postponing decisions; avoiding conflict; lack of truthfulness; and the economy.

-Mercurial temperaments are not necessarily controlling but they tend to make people unreliable.
+Mercurial temperaments are not necessarily controlling but tend to make people unreliable.

 ...
-Someone to watch carefully is Satya Nadella, Microsoft's CEO since 2014.
-His company priorities of creating clarity, energy, and success regardless of the circumstances, are secondary to family commitments.
+Someone to observe is Satya Nadella, Microsoft's CEO since 2014.
+His company priorities of creating clarity, energy, and success, regardless of the circumstances, are secondary to family commitments.
 Known for empathy and a relational style, the India-born Nadella is leading Microsoft to a new level of success.
-Close to 90% of Microsoft's value has been generated under Satya Nadella's leadership.
+Approximately 90% of Microsoft's value has been generated under Satya Nadella's leadership.

 |Satya Nadella, Microsoft Chairman and CEO|